AgustinPardo/ETL-OT-Challenge/README.md

 ## Challenge results
 * "result.json" file contains the results request on the tech test instructions document.
-* The number of target-target pair sharing connection with atleast two diseases is 350414.
+* The number of target-target pair sharing connection with at least two diseases is 350414.
 * You can get both results running the application option -etl and -tt.